La Grange, Kentucky

 La Grange is a home rule-class city in Oldham County, Kentucky, in the United States.
-The population was 10,067 at the time of the 2020 U.S. census.
+The population was 10,067 at the 2020 U.S. census.
 It is the seat of its county.
 A unique feature of the city is the CSX Transportation street-running mainline track on Main Street that sees multiple trains in both directions.

 History

 La Grange was founded in 1827 when the Oldham County seat was relocated from Westport at the suggestion of Major William Berry Taylor.
 The new town was named for Château de la Grange-Bléneau, the French country estate of Gilbert du Motier, the American Revolutionary hero better known as the Marquis de Lafayette, who had visited the area in 1824.
 For unknown reasons, the county seat returned to Westport from 1828 to 1838 before settling at La Grange.
 The city was formally incorporated by the state legislature on January 23, 1840.